 As an educational tool, the OzoBot Evo and Ozobot Bit will do rather well in making programming easier for kids.
 But it may not be as easy to use because of the unnecessary steps you need to follow in order to load your codes.
 It also does not encourage creativity that much, or at least not as well as Mindstorms or Arduino, which requires you to create your own robot.

-However, at less than $100 for the Evo and less than $50 for the Bit, the OzoBot is a good investment for parents who want to encourage their kids to pursue STEM.
+However, at less than the Evo and the Bit, the OzoBot is a good investment for parents who want to encourage their kids to pursue STEM.

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!